Mice. They can get anywhere!

 It’s not so much that they hate steel wool.
 It’s more a case of it being a material they’re going to struggle to chew through.
 It’s awesome for pest control!

-There’s nothing in steel wool itself that repels the mice, but it can be used to prevent them from getting into crevices and cracks in your home.
+There’s nothing in steel wool itself that repels the mice, but you can use it to prevent them from getting into crevices and cracks in your home.

 By stuffing any holes with this material, the mice will have a very hard time chewing their way through.